shenjianbing/PDB-ConvLSTM/README.md

 ========================================================================

 Please install our modified caffe first.
-Download our model () and put in 'model' folder.
+Download our model (https://drive.google.com/open?id=1oOeoDAkxInOL_lKvgaSlnjO_6OLhL2Ew) and put it in 'model' folder.

 Then edit paths in 'test_davis.py'.